 I have been reading books my entire life, and I have gone through stages of extreme reviewing, and times where I reviewed nothing (two kids, out-of-state moves, etc).
-I just recently started consistently reviewing again.
-I created a Bookstagram, then blog, then Facebook, Litsy, and Twitter.
+I started consistently reviewing again in 2019.
+I created a Bookstagram, then blog, then Facebook, and Twitter.
 I found that I loved it so much!

 I started noticing that all these bloggers and bookstagrammers had advanced reader’s copies of books, and I wanted them too!
 So, I started googling, and I found some sites.
 I have continued to research and find new ways to get ARC’s.
-Today, I stumbled across an Instagram post speaking about ARCs.
-There were so many comments from people speaking to how frustrated they were to not be able to get their hands on these copies.
+I continue to see posts where bookstagrammers are frustrated trying to figure out how to get books.

 Well, what I have found, is that there is no secret to getting ARCs.
 It comes down to persistence, research, and consistency.